nicastelo/pgcode/README.md

 # Moonraker config
 Depending on your setup you will probably have to edit Moonraker.conf to allow access.
 This can be done in Fluidd in the Configuration menu.

 - Check to see if authorization is enabled or not.
 If it is you will need to use an API key.
 - You will also have to allow PrettyGCode access in the cors_domains: section.
 Check that the machine AND port you are browsing from is included in the cors_domains and/or trusted_clients sections.
 - You _may_ also have to turn on octoprint_compat.
 This allows auto detection of connections.

 Partial moonraker.conf
 ```
-[authorization]#<--If this section is present then PrettyGCode needs to use an API Key to connect
+[authorization] # <--If this section is present then PrettyGCode needs to use an API Key to connect
-cors_domains:
-  *.local
-  *.lan
-  *://app.fluidd.xyz
-  *:7136  #<--Allow PrettyGCode (port 7136) on all domains (recommended) OR...
-  *.local:7136  #<--Allow PrettyGCode (port 7136) on just .*local domain. (more secure I guess)

-trusted_clients:
-    10.0.0.0/8
-    127.0.0.0/8
-    169.254.0.0/16
-    172.16.0.0/12
-    192.168.1.0/160  #<--Trust local network machines.
-Only needed if [authorization] enabled.
-    FE80::/10
-    ::1/128

 # enables support for slicer uploads via partial Octoprint API impl
 [octoprint_compat]